listspa/groot/CONTRIBUTING.md

 # Making a release

-Simply run `npm run release` and answer the questions when prompted.
+First, update the release notes in `homepage.component.ts`.
+Afterwards, simply run `npm run release` and answer the questions when prompted.

 # CI server